rebelsky/sams-assorted-musings-reflections/shared-governance.md

 That's just a sampling; there are certainly other instances in which the administration has failed to appropriately involve faculty.

+It's also clear to me that I have a very different view of shared governance than some administrators.
+This fall, Grinnell had a common reading for all incoming students [8].
+From my perspective, a common reading is a curricular matter, and should be discussed by the faculty.
+When I discussed the issue with the associate dean who seemed to be taking the lead, someone I respect and admire, they said (approximately): "I asked the Tutorial committee.
+They didn't want to include it in Tutorial, so I'm just doing it separately."
+From my perspective, that's not shared governance; if the faculty don't think a common reading is appropriate, we shouldn't have one [9].

 So, where do we go from here?
 I don't know.
 I'm hopeful that the meeting with President Kington is productive.
 I know that Dean Latham does think actively about making our educational program better.
 I'm thrilled to have Henry Rietz as faculty chair (just as I was thrilled to have Elaine Marzluff as our previous faculty chair).
-But I also worry that these kinds of situations are a symptom of a significantly different perspective on faculty governance [8].
+But I also worry that these kinds of situations are a symptom of a significantly different perspective on faculty governance [10].

 ---

-[1] Although I think the public rationale for that decision was unacceptably shallow, I do not have enough information to judge the reasons for that decision, and I also accept that I should not have that all of that informat; as it was not a decision that could readily be made transparently.
+[1] Although I think the public rationale for that decision was unacceptably shallow, I do not have enough information to judge the reasons for that decision, and I also accept that I should not have that all of that information, as it was not a decision that could readily be made transparently.

 [2] I keep trying to convince them that their job is to organize, and